forest1988/forest1988.github.io/index.md

 ## Education

-- Currently : The University of Tokyo — Ph.D. student, Machine Intelligence Lab.
+- The University of Tokyo — Doctor of Philosophy in the field of Information Science and Technology, 2021

-  - Working on machine learning and natural language processing.
+  - Worked on machine learning and natural language processing.
   - Advisor: Tatsuya Harada (Professor)

 - The University of Tokyo — Master of Information Science and Technology, 2014